spy16/snowman/README.md

 _Snowman_ provides facilities for building chat-bots in Go.

-A bot consists of `UI` to interact with users, an Intent `Classifier` to detect the intent behind a `Msg` from a user and a `Processor` to respond to the user based on the intent detected.
+A bot consists of `UI` to interact with users, an Intent `Classifier` to detect the intent behind a `Msg` from a user.
+Bot session then executes the `Intent` to generate actions/response.

 ## Usage